tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 How Many Dimensions Are There?
 -------------------------------

-When we say something has three dimensions what we are really saying is that something exists within the same multidimensional reality that we exist in, and under the same conditions, has three relative measurements of height, width, and length that indicate the difference between two absolute points.
+When we say something has three dimensions what we are really saying is something that exists within the same multidimensional reality that we exist in, and under the same conditions, has three relative measurements of height, width, and length that indicate the difference between two absolute points.

 When we say a nail is two inches long, we are referring to the difference between the universally absolute position of the head of the nail, and the universally absolute position of the tip of the nail, for one axis only.
 We have no idea what these universally absolute coordinates are, but we assume they are the same for everything in our reality.

-In reality an object has many, many dimensions, it's just that the only ones that matter to us are the three we use, because all the other dimensions remain the same (enough) for all things that are in the same system (planet earth, for example).
+An object actually has many, many dimensions, it's just that the only ones that matter to us are the three we use, because all the other dimensions remain the same (enough) for all things that are in the same system (planet earth, for example).

 Imagine that the speed of light was 55 miles per hour.
-If you were stand on the side of a highway, all the cars would look extremely squished, like a few millimeters in length, but the car's mass would also be much larger, so, I guess they would be very large cars that were a few millimeters in length.
+If you were stand on the side of a highway, all the cars would look extremely squished, like a few millimeters in length, but the car's mass would also be much larger.
 On top of that, time *inside* those cars would be much slower.
-In any case, space-time measurements get all weird once we are dealing with two different space-time contexts.

-So when I need a part for my car delivered tomorrow that is 1x2x3, when I order it I am confident it will be 1x2x3 and arrive within 24 hours because I assume that whoever I ordered that part from lives in the same reality and context as me, and is not an alien-owned intergalactic warehouse in the 4<sup>th</sup> dimension traveling close to the speed of light near a black hole.
+Space-time measurements would be very strange if we has to deal with two different space-time contexts.
+Because everything we deal with exists in the same space-time context, when I need a part for my car delivered tomorrow that is 1”x2”x3”, when I order it I am confident it will be 1”x2”x3” and arrive within 24 hours because I assume that whoever I ordered that part from lives in the same reality and context as me, and is not an alien-owned intergalactic warehouse in the 4<sup>th</sup> dimension traveling close to the speed of light through a worm hole.

 The classic explanation of a dimension goes something like *“If something has only one dimension you only need one number to know its exact location.”* In the case of 1-dimension, like in the number line below, if there was a dot on number 6, the dot has a dimension of 6.

 <center><img src="../Images/035-numnberline.png" style="width:3.01597in;" /></center>
 This is true when, and only when, the position of the measurer and the thing being measured share the same context, as the value of 6 is only relative to that context.
 If we wanted to give the absolute position of the dot, we would need to include the coordinates of where in the universe that dot exists, which would require the coordinates of who-knows-how-many larger contexts it was in when it was measured it … where on the planet, in the solar system, in the galaxy, in the multiverse, and all of those with the dimension of time, as they are all moving, and even then it would only be relative to the Universe as we know it.
-So, even a simple 1-dimensional dot can have a lot of absolute dimensions.
+So, even a simple 1-dimensional dot can have a lot of dimensions when measured in absolutes.

 With that in mind, and limiting ourselves to our 3D reality (we'll come back to the multidimensional stuff very soon), what can we say about *things* that are universally common among all of them?
 Well, we can say at least the following: